 (b) to do so as soon as practicable after being asked to do so by the other party to the contract.

+[Regulation 183 amended in Gazette 11 Jul 2017 p.
+3828.]

 184. Approvals — responders to emergencies

-(1) The Chief Officer may approve a person to deal with any dangerous situation that might result while dangerous goods of a specified quantity and of a specified description or class are being transported if the Chief Officer is satisfied that the person —
+(1) The Chief Officer may approve a person to deal with any dangerous situation that might result while dangerous goods of a specified class are being transported if the Chief Officer is satisfied that the person —

 (a) is competent; and